Annual report 2025-2026

 Staff meetings, events and awards

-1. Winner of the ‘Money for Good’ category in the 2023 Green Gown Awards, and shortlisted twice in the 2024 Green Gown Awards.
+1. Winner of the Climate Action 2030 category award in the 2025 Green Gown Awards.

 1. Internal and external sustainability websites are under continuous review, with changes made to improve accessibility, accuracy and presentation of information.